wp-plugins/people-manager/readme.txt

 Known Bugs:

 *	No bugs are currently known.
-If you find one, please email support@feyreal.com with the subject "People Manager Bug".
-Please details the bug you are having, the version of WordPress you are using, and list any additional plugins you are using.
+If you find one, please email codefix3r@gmail.com with the subject "People Manager Bug".
+Please detail the bug you are having, the version of WordPress you are using, and list any additional plugins you are using.

 == Installation ==